DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 ## Why the adjoint equation is not converging?

 If your adjoint equation is not converging well.
+First, please make sure you run `renumberMesh -overwrite` to renumber the mesh and minimize the matrix bandwidth, which is found to help adjoint convergence.

-Try to use the following setup for daOptions in runScript.py
+If the above does not help, please try to use the following setup for daOptions in runScript.py

 <pre>
 "adjStateOrdering": "cell",